Invitation Homes: 2005–2012: Background and formation

-2012–2017: Initial purchases
+2012–2016: Expansion

 Invitation Homes' first home purchase was in April 2012, and within a year the company had spent $4 billion on 24,000 homes in the United States, becoming the largest buyer of homes for rent in the United States; section 8 properties made up 16% of the portfolio.
 In April 2013, it made a $100-million-plus purchase of 1,400 Atlanta homes from Building and Land Technology.

 From August 2012 to June 2013, Invitation Homes purchased 1,650 homes in the Tampa Bay Area for over $250 million.
 In June, 85% of Tampa Bay online listings by Invitation Homes were above the area's average rent of $1,200.
 At the time, corporate home owners like Invitation Homes were purchasing houses in "strike zones," neighborhoods located near several jobs, schools, and transportation systems that were also facing high amounts of foreclosures, and rented them to middle-aged parents raising children making around $100,000 a year or more.

-In 2013, Invitation Homes created an asset class of single-family rental securities (SFR) to raise money for purchasing and restoring houses.
+Invitation Homes created an asset class of single-family rental securities (SFR) in 2013 to raise money for purchasing and restoring houses.
 In 2016, Invitation Homes instituted its "Resident First Look" program where some renters would be given an option to purchase the homes they rent.